pabllopf/Alis/contributing.md

 ### Your PR is merged!

-Congratulations :tada::tada: The GitHub team thanks you :sparkles:.
+Congratulations The GitHub team thanks you.

 Once your PR is merged, your contributions will be publicly visible on the [GitHubs docs](https://docs.github.com/en).